MohitPareek000/course_delivery_platform/Course_Content/DA2.md

 * *Scenario:* You want to list students by their Class (course_id), but within each class, you want them listed alphabetically by name.

 To do this, you list multiple columns separated by commas.
-SQL sorts by the first column strictly, and **only** looks at the second column if there is a tie in the first.
+SQL sorts by the first column strictly, and **only** look at the second column if there is a tie in the first.

 **The Logic:**